pdeschen/wuff-wiki/Configure-RCP-products.md

   **Attention:** do not try to run the generated product on a "wrong" OS or "wrong" architecture.
   If you are on Windows, Linux product won't start.
 If your JRE is 32-bit, 64-bit product won't start.

+The example code corresponding to this page is located in [tutorialExamples/RcpApp-2](../tree/master/tutorialExamples/RcpApp-2).

+Now we can move on to [Prepare RCP app for multiproject build](Prepare-RCP-app-for-multiproject-build).